vighneshiyer/vighneshiyer.com/content/personal/blog/2025_03-deprecating_mechanical_doctors.md

 > A Full Body MRI with an FDA-cleared AI that cuts scan time from 60 minutes to 22 minutes, and $1,500 to $499.
 To help detect early signs of hundreds of diseases.
 Now available through Function. http://functionhealth.com/scan

 It takes a startup to do this.
 All these fake MRI costs.
 But something that's quite annoying is that they outsource the actual scans to a normal facility - the startup doesn't actually own anything.
 The lack of vertical integration is quite concerning and makes it seem like a reseller rather than a health provider that owns the stack.
 It can't be that much investment to own everything, so the overheads must come from somewhere else.

+- HealthBench – An evaluation for AI systems and human health (openai.com) (https://news.ycombinator.com/item?id=43965608)
+  - This is very very good work.